Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Currency Forecasts related to CHF/AUD

-CHF/AUD Outlook: Slightly weaker, but likely to move sideways, as the CHF is below its recent average and within its 3-month range.
+CHF/AUD Outlook: CHF/AUD is slightly weaker but likely to move sideways, currently trading 2% below its 3-month average and near the mid-range.

 Read forecast